ryantam626/dotfiles/README.md

 ## GUI

+- pycharm (main editor)
 - sublime (spare editor)
-- spotify (music client, themed by spicetify)
+- spotify (music client)

 ## Other shit

-- setxkbmap (changes keymap to a very custom one, to be explained some day...)
-- xcape (mapping capslock to hyper modifier on long press)
+- kmonad (advanced keyboard remapping util)

 # Installation steps

-WARNING: This installs shit ton of stuff, and only MIGHT works for debian-based system (other than 20.04 ubuntu that I am using right now), there will be a high chance of seemingly bricking your system if you are unfamiliar with the changes.
+WARNING: This installs shit ton of stuff, and only MIGHT works for debian-based system (other than 22.04 ubuntu that I am using right now), there will be a high chance of seemingly bricking your system if you are unfamiliar with the changes.
 The `.xsessionrc` is a particular high risk one, you will need to recover your system by editing/removing the file with a tty (Ctrl+Alt+F3 works for me).

 ```
 wget -O - https://raw.githubusercontent.com/ryantam626/dotfiles/master/installers/bootstrap.sh | sh